brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-5.md

 * Plastic Deformations in Circular Shafts

-If the torsional loadings applied to the shaft are excessive, then the material may yield, and, consequently, <u>a “plastic analysis” must be used</u> **to determine the shear-stress distribution and the angle of twist*.
+If the torsional loadings applied to the shaft are excessive, then the material may yield, and, consequently, <u>a “plastic analysis” must be used</u> **to determine the shear-stress distribution and the angle of twist*. the shear strains that develop in a circular shaft will vary linearly, from zero at the center of the shaft to a maximum at its outer boundary,